carbon-language/carbon-lang/docs/design/classes.md

-A future proposal will incorporate [method](<https://en.wikipedia.org/wiki/Method_(computer_programming)>) declaration, definition, and calling into structs.
+A future proposal will incorporate [method](<https://en.wikipedia.org/wiki/Method_(computer_programming)>) declaration, definition, and calling into classes.
 The syntax for declaring methods has been decided in
 [question-for-leads issue #494](https://github.com/carbon-language/carbon-lang/issues/494).
 Summarizing that issue: